CyVerse-learning-materials/foss-2020/CyVerse/intro_to_cyverse.rst

     - Change your CyVerse subscriptions

 Manage access to CyVerse platforms/services
-    - Some CyVerse services (such as Atmosphere) have additional restrictions and access must be 'turned on'.
+    - Some CyVerse services have additional restrictions and access must be 'turned on'.

 **Manage workshops you've attended or hosted**